Miroslav (Znojmo District): Geography

 Miroslav is located about 21 km northeast of Znojmo and 33 km southwest of Brno.
 It lies on the border between the Bobrava Highlands and Dyje–Svratka Valley.
 The highest point is located on the slopes of the hill Kadavá hora at 360 m above sea level.
 Seven discontinuous areas on the hills south of the town form the Miroslavské kopce National Nature Monument.

 History

 The first written mention of Miroslav is from 1222.
 In 1533, during the rule of the noble family Valecký of Mírov (between 1497 and 1569), the village was promoted to a market town.
 In 1965, it became a town.

 The town had a significant Jewish population.
 After the Jews were expelled from Brno and Znojmo in 1454, many of then came into Miroslav.
-The community disappeared during the Holocaust in the World War II.
+The community disappeared as a result of the Holocaust in the World War II.

 Economy

 Miroslav is known for viticulture and apricot growing.

 Transport

 The I/53 road from Znojmo to Pohořelice runs through the southern part of the municipal territory.

 Miroslav is located on the railway line Brno–Hrušovany nad Jevišovkou/Šanov.